Lola Montez: Burial

-By 1860, Montez was showing tertiary effects of syphilis, and her body began to waste away.
-She died at the age of 39 on 17 January 1861.
-She is buried in Green-Wood Cemetery in Brooklyn, New York, where her tombstone erroneously lists her age at death as 42, reading "Mrs. Eliza Gilbert | Died 17 January 1861 | Æ. 42".
+Reports of Montez's death vary, with contradictions among sources about both the cause and the year of her death.
+One source claims that by 1860, Montez was showing tertiary effects of syphilis and her body had begun to waste away.
+Another says she died of syphilis at age 39 on 17 January 1861.
+A third source says Montez died of pneumonia at the age of 40.
+Montez is buried in Green-Wood Cemetery in Brooklyn, New York, where her tombstone erroneously lists her age at death as 42, reading "Mrs. Eliza Gilbert | Died 17 January 1861 | Æ. 42".